Home

 Selling "As Is" May Not Get You Off the Hook

-One of the misunderstandings that sellers have sometimes, is when selling house as is, they feel completely free from any responsibility, to the buyer.
+One of the misunderstandings that sellers have sometimes, is when selling a house as is, they feel completely free from any responsibility, to the buyer.

 As is, when it come to buying a property, means that there is a "buyer beware" situation.
-The buyer is purchasing the house, based on WYSIWYG, or what you see is what you get.
+The buyer is purchasing the home, based on WYSIWYG, or what you see is what you get.

-What is missing from this, is the full disclosure from you or me, the seller.
+What is missing from this, is the full disclosure from you, or me, the seller.

 If we do not disclose defects, that you the seller were aware of, and that the buyer could not reasonably detect when buying, the buyer may be able to come back later and sue for damages.
 You could be liable for repair bills later, for undisclosed defects.